nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ :grey_question:

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAHub Contacts home folder.

+**Q**: I accidentally performed the wrong command.
+Is there a way for me to revert the change?<br>
+**A**: Unfortunately, we have not implemented an undo command for TAHub contacts.
+:pensive:

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues :bug:

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimize the Help Window** and then run the `help` command (or use
+3. the `Help` menu, or the keyboard shortcut `F1`) again, the original Help
+4. Window will remain minimized, and no new Help Window will appear.
+The
+5. remedy is to manually restore the minimized Help Window.

 --------------------------------------------------------------------------------------------------------------------